-MOULANA MOULVI AL-HAAJ KAZI
+MOULANA MOULVI AL-HAAJ MUFTI

-MOHAMMED AKBAR ALI SHAH
+KAZI MOHAMMED AKBAR

-AAMIRI
+ALI SHAH AAMIRI

-DEPUTY CHIEF KAZI OF TAMIL NADU
+CHIEF KAZI (IN-CHARGE) OF TAMIL NADU

-Moulvi Al-Haaj Kazi Mohammed Akbar Ali Shah Aamiri has been serving as the Deputy Chief Kazi of Tamil Nadu with dedication and distinction since 2000.
-He is the eldest son-in-law of the esteemed Chief Kazi, Dr. Salahuddin Mohammed Ayub, and shares the same rich lineage of Islamic scholarship and leadership.
-Mohammed Akbar’s forefathers include Moulvi Muhammad Ghouse, also known as Iy’anat Khan Bahadur (Rahmatullahi Alaih), who was the son of Moulvi Muhammad Sibghatullah Madrasi, also known as Qazi Badrud Dawlah (Rahmatullahi Alaih).
-Qazi Badrud Dawlah served as Qazi ul Mulk during the reign of the Nawabs of Carnatic in the Madras State.
-He was a highly respected scholar and jurist.
-Another son of Qazi Badrud Dawlah, Qazi Ubaidullah (Rahmatullahi Alaih), became the first Government Chief Kazi of the Madras Presidency, appointed in 1880 by the British Indian Government.
+He is the eldest son-in-law of the esteemed Chief Kazi and belongs to the same revered scholarly lineage.
+His distinguished ancestry includes Moulvi Muhammad Ghouse, also known as Iy’anat Khan Bahadur (Rahmatullahi Alaih), son of Moulvi Muhammad Sibghatullah Madrasi known as Qazi Badrud Dawlah (Rahmatullahi Alaih) — who served as Qazi ul Mulk during the Nawabs of Carnatic’s reign in the Madras State.
+Another illustrious ancestor, Qazi Ubaidullah (Rahmatullahi Alaih), was appointed as the first Government Chief Kazi of the Madras Presidency in 1880 by the British Indian Government.

 According to the prominent Deccan scholar, Maulvi Muhammad Murtaza (Rahmatullahi Alaih), one of the founders of the movement for the establishment of Osmania University in Hyderabad: